YunyangZeng/TAPLoss/README.md

 ## Dataset

-The TAP esimator is trained on the **DNS 2020** dataset.
+The TAP esimator is trained on the **DNS 2020** clean dataset.
 Download the DNS Interspeech 2020 dataset from [here](https://github.com/microsoft/DNS-Challenge/tree/interspeech2020/master) and follow the instructions to prepare the dataset.

 ## Temporal Acoustic Parameters